Death and Taxes: Chapter 19

 Your estate plan should also outline which documents are required, and who is going to file them with the IRS to claim all of the estate tax exemptions under the Tax Treaty.
 Updating your Will as life changes occur is a good financial habit – no matter whether you are living in Australia or the U.S.!

-The Australian Community’s private Yammer social network in addition to accessing the knowledge of other Australian expats, gives members access to ethical, professional advice from qualified tax, legal and finance professionals.
+The Australian Community’s AI, Joey, enables you to access the knowledge of other Australian expats, as well as connections to ethical, professional advice from qualified tax, legal and finance professionals.

 About The Australian Community